We exist to glorify God through the cultivation of an intentional Christian community committed to helping students:

 Windows and Screens

 The College reserves the right to limit the quantity and types of items displayed in or on room windows so as to maintain the attractive appearance of the building.
 Screens are not to be removed from residence hall windows.
 Under no circumstances are the fasteners to be broken, bent or removed.
 Student(s) in a room where a screen has been removed will be charged $25 each, plus damages if appropriate.
-Under no circumstances are windows to be used for entering or leaving the residence hall or for transferring items in or out of the residence hall.
-A minimum $25 fine will be assessed.
+Under no circumstances are windows to be used for entering or leaving the residence hall or for transferring items in or out of the residence hall; if this occurs, anyone involved will be assessed a fine of a minimum of $25.

 Water, Snow, Etc.

 Sports in the residence hall are not permitted.
 Recreational facilities are available elsewhere.
-Students participating in any sports in the hall without the direct approval of the resident director for special events will be fined a minimum of $25 each, be held responsible for any damages or custodial problems, and face disciplinary action for their disturbance to the safety and welfare of the community.
+Students participating in any sports in a residence hall without the direct approval of the Resident Director for special events will be fined a minimum of $25 each, be held responsible for any damages or custodial problems, and face disciplinary action for their disturbance to the safety and welfare of the community.

 Entry and Inspection of Rooms

 The College reserves the right to have authorized personnel enter any unit for the purposes of periodic inspection, repair, or when there is reason to believe that the health and safety of residents is in jeopardy.
-A College staff member may also search a student's room, accompanied by a staff member from the Center for Student Development, when there is reasonable cause to believe that College regulations are being violated.
+A College staff member may also search a student's room, accompanied by a staff member from Student Life, when there is reasonable cause to believe that College regulations are being violated.

 Cleanliness of Rooms